 Carbohydrate breakdown: What are sugars, starch and fibre?

 Sugars, starch and fibre are the three categories of carbohydrates.
 Sugars and starch raise your blood glucose levels and fibre does not.

 Sugars make food sweet.
 Sugars can be naturally occurring, such as in milk and fruit.
 Or sugars can be added by a food manufacturer, like in candy or cake.
 Honey, molasses, maple syrup and white or brown sugar are also examples of sugars.
 It’s wise to cut back on added sugar.
 It should make up no more than 10 percent of your total calories.
 In a 2000 calorie diet, 10 percent of calories from sugar is equal to 50 grams (or about 3 ½ tablespoons) of sugar per day.
 More than 10 percent of calories from sugar can increase blood glucose levels in some people.
+Check the food label of your favourite foods to find out how much sugar is added.
+Sugar is listed under fibre on the food label.
+You can also check the ingredient list for sources of sugar.
 For more on sugar, read what you need to know about sugar.

 Fibre does not raise your blood glucose.
 There are two types of fibre - insoluble and soluble.
 For people with diabetes, soluble fibre may help manage blood glucose.
 It can also help manage blood cholesterol levels.
 This is important since high cholesterol is a risk factor for developing diabetes.
 Soluble fibre is found in:

 Vegetables like eggplant and okra

 Insoluble fibre helps promote regularity and a healthy digestive system.
 Read more about fibre and how much you need here.
 If you are not used to eating fibre, add high fibre foods slowly and drink lots of water.
 This will help prevent upset stomach, gas and bloating.